GAurelG/How-To/sysadmin/virtualizationAndContainers.md

     ```
 if everything went well, the driver for the appropriate GPU should read something like `vfio-pci`

+It is possible that the bot time becomes quite long if you are trying to passthrough an Nvidia card and you have the Nviodia drivers installed.
+This is due to a bug in the Nvidia drivers that don't like to be not assigned to the GPU.
+To mitigate this, use the `nouveau` driver.

 ### Configuring AppArmor (optional)